 Chapter 13 also has a unique feature known as lien stripping, which allows a person with multiple home mortgages on their property to possibly remove the second and third mortgages on the property.
 This can occur when the additional mortgages are no longer secured by the equity in the home.
 The mortgages that are stripped from the property are then treated as unsecured debt.
 In Chapter 13, unsecured debt receives the lowest repayment priority.

-An Emergency Filing by an Experienced Roseville Bankruptcy Lawyer May Be Able to Protect Your Home from Foreclosure
+An Emergency Filing By An Experienced Roseville Bankruptcy Lawyer May Be Able To Protect Your Home From Foreclosure

-Facing the foreclosure of your home is a terrible feeling that can lead to sleepless nights and a feeling a powerlessness.
+Facing the foreclosure of your home is a terrible feeling that can lead to sleepless nights and a feeling of powerlessness.
 However, homeowners should always explore their options before assuming the worst.
 Chapter 13 bankruptcy may provide the means for you to save your home from foreclosure.
-To schedule a free and confidential consultation at the Roseville location of The Bankruptcy Group, call 1-800-920-5351 or contact us online today.
+To schedule a free and confidential consultation at the Roseville location of The Bankruptcy Group, call 888-710-4334 or contact us online today.